MEMEXProject/MEMEX-KG/README.md

 The MEMEX-KG creates a Geolocalised Cultural Heritage Knowledge Graph for exploitation within the MEMEX Project.
 Currently it provides tools for ingestion from 3rd Party Sources - Wikidata (https://www.wikidata.org/), Europeana(https://www.europeana.eu/), Mapillary (http://Mapillary.com) and a Custom Form  (powered by Wikidata categories and google Forms); to construct a graph rooted in the pilot areas.
 The MEMEX-KG focuses on tangible objects that can be localised and connects to intangible content collected and created across the project duration.

 Authors: \
+Hebatallah Mohamed, Ca'Foscari University of Venice \
+Sebastiano Vascon, Ca'Foscari University of Venice \
+Diego Pilutti, Ca'Foscari University of Venice \
 Feliks Hibraj, Ca'Foscari University of Venice \
-Sebastiano Vason, Ca'Foscari University of Venice \
 Stuart James, Istituto Italiano di Tecnologia